jpritikin/coach/content/docs/services.md

 ## Notes

-[^audio-only]: In the classical approach to psychotherapy, the client lies on a couch 🛋️ and does not look the therapist directly in the eye while speaking.
+[^audio-only]: In the classical approach to psychotherapy, the client lies on a couch 🛋️ and does not look the therapist directly in the eye 👀 while speaking.

-[^license]: I maintain an Association for Coaching membership.
-[A complaint process is available.]({{< relref "complaints" >}})

-[^native]: I want to acknowledge that I live on the traditional territory of the Shasta; Confederated Tribes of Siletz Indians;
+[^native]: I acknowledge that I live on the traditional territory of the Shasta; Confederated Tribes of Siletz Indians;
 Confederated Tribes of Grand Ronde; Cayuse, Umatilla and Walla Walla;
 Cow Creek Umpqua; Takelma; and Modoc.
 See https://native-land.ca/